TAYAH1/381_project/README.md

 - student.js: Defines the schema for storing student details (name, unique with 8 digit studentId andcourse).
 ### 6. CreateUser.js
 **Summary:**
 The CreateUser.js provide a way for user to create their username and password.
-It will store in the MongoDB
+Use can edit and run this file to create a new user and password.
+The data will store in the MongoDB

 ## Cloud-Based Server URL
 https://three81-project-b39e.onrender.com/login